Built on Passion and Ingenuity

 We work Collaboratively with people who believe in Sustainability and the Insect Breeding Industry.

 We started breeding insects to reduce our costs for wildlife rescue.
 This led us to eventually breed insects to Zoos, Wildlife Parks, Reptile and Wildlife Rescue Carers, Pet Stores and the General Public, some 14 years ago.
 People not only wanted insects from us, they wanted to know how we were breeding them.
 As a environmentalist and wildlife carer I was more than happy to show others how to save money to help them out.
 So we developed our books, videos and training courses.

 When we started there was very little information available on how to breed insects and it took years to learn the ropes… and we made every mistake.
 What we learnt quickly was that conventional insect breeding methods were high maintenance and time consuming.
 Over the years we refined things and then developed our own proprietary systems.
 These systems work so well, we plan to convert them to flat pack insect kits so that the every day person can breed even hard species like crickets with little effort.

-As time went on, inquiries into insects for human consumption grew and we started to breed insects to feed fish in our aquaponic systems and businesses which led us to develop Insects4food.com.
+As time went on, inquiries into insects for human consumption grew and we started to breed insects to feed fish in our aquaponic systems and businesses.
+We plant to develop a edible insect website soon.